nganbread/PaymentGatewayApi/README.md

     - Proper authentication/authorization has not been fully implemented
     - To authenticate with the API set the `Authorize` request header to a/your/the merchants name
 - HTTPS
-    The API does not use HTTPs
+    - The API does not use HTTPs
+- CI/CD
+    - This has not been implemented, however the build should work everywhere that docker is supported